dannyfike/Personal-Chatbot/README.md

 # Personal-Chatbot
-This is a Free chatbot i made in python and openrouter, just replace you're actual api kney in the .env file and install the requirements listed in requirements.txt
+This is a Free chatbot i made in python and openrouter, just replace you're actual api key in chatbot.py and install "pip install requests" in your terminal.

+There you go!